Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Study Setting, Data, and Measurement

 \paragraph{Population Density.}

-Since empirical research suggests both China and the World Bank allocate aid to more populous subnational regions \citep{Dreher2019,Dreher2022,Ohler2019} and population density can facilitate economic opportunity and market access \citep{WorldBank2008}, we create an annual average population density variable for the 5 km square area around each unit of observation neighborhood from Columbia University’s WorldPop Population Density dataset \citep{WorldPopPopulationDensitynd}.
+Since empirical research suggests both China and the World Bank allocate aid to more populous subnational regions \citep{Dreher2019,Dreher2022,Ohler2019} and population density can facilitate economic opportunity and market access \citep{WorldBank2008}, we create an annual average population density variable for the square areas around each unit of observation neighborhood from the WorldPop Population Density dataset \citep{WorldPopPopulationDensitynd}.
 Since the average population density is highly skewed, we add one and take the log after averaging the value over 3-year periods.

 \paragraph{Distance to Gold, Gems, Diamonds, and Petroleum.}

 Past studies have found a relationship between project locations and natural resources \citep{Broich2017,Guillon2020}, and although one study did not \citep{Dreher2015}, we include as covariates each DHS cluster location’s distance to known deposits of four natural resources: gold, gems, diamonds, and petroleum, which are updated over the study period as new deposits were discovered.